Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Abstract

 \section{Abstract}

 We introduce the spin coherence scale as a measure of quantum coherence for spin systems, generalizing the quadrature coherence scale (QCS) previously defined for quadrature observables.
 This SU($2$)-invariant measure quantifies the off-diagonal coherences of a quantum state in angular momentum bases, weighted by the classical distinguishability of the superposed states.
-It serves as a witness of nonclassicality and provides both upper and lower bounds on the Hilbert–Schmidt distance to the set of classical (spin coherent) states.
-We demonstrate that many hallmark properties of the QCS carry over to the spin setting, including its links to noise susceptibility of a state and moments of quasiprobability distributions.
+It serves as a witness of nonclassicality\sugg{,} provides both upper and lower bounds on the Hilbert–Schmidt distance to the set of classical (spin coherent) states\sugg{, and bounds the Wigner negativity of a spin state}.
+We demonstrate that many hallmark properties of the QCS carry over to the spin setting, including its links to noise susceptibility of a state and moments of quasiprobability distributions \sugg{and its experimental realizability with a two-copy scheme}.
 The spin coherence scale has direct implications for quantum metrology in the guise of rotation sensing.
 We also generalize the framework to SU($n$) systems, identifying the unique SU($n$)-invariant depolarization channel and outlining a broad, Lie-algebraic approach to defining and characterizing the properties of coherence scale beyond harmonic oscillators.